mediadepot/docs/README.md

 that all software is run in a maintainable & isolated way.
 - The server will be using JBOD disk storage (allowing you to aggregate and transparently interact with multiple physical disks as a single volume)
     - Redundancy is supported but not a requirement.
+- The server will provide a automation friendly folder structure for use by media managers (sickrage, couchpotato, sonar, plex, etc)
+- The server will provide a monitoring solution with a web GUI.
+- The server will provide a routing method to running web applications via a custom domain `*.depot.lan`
+- The server will provide a method that user applications can use to notify the user when events have occured (download started, completed, media added)
+- The server will provide a way to backup application configuration to a secondary location.

 # Design